Best daily deals

 The PlayStation 5 features a sleek black-and-white design.
 Sony has since released a series of colored plates you can replace the white ones with.
 While the console is usually shown (and looks best) vertically, you can also place it horizontally.
 You can switch the plastic base between the two layouts, making fitting into your entertainment center easier.

-There are two different versions of the new PlayStation console.
-One version has a disc drive that can support Ultra HD Blu-ray discs, while the other is 100% digital with no disc drive included.
-The digital-only version has a slightly slimmer design due to the lack of a bulky disc drive.
-I applaud PlayStation for trying something new and innovative with their design, even if it doesn’t please everyone – something we can’t say the same for the new Xbox Series X.
+At launch, there were two different versions of the new PlayStation console.
+One version had a disc drive that can support Ultra HD Blu-ray discs, while the other was 100% digital with no disc drive included.
+The digital-only version had a slightly slimmer design due to the lack of a bulky disc drive.

-Yes, both the PS5 Digital and Disc consoles have the same specs, aside from the 4K/Blu-ray driver.
+Yes, both the PS5 Digital and Disc consoles have the same specs, aside from the 4K/Blu-ray drive.

 Both consoles have similar specs, though the Xbox Series X has a slightly bigger GPU and more usable internal storage space.
 The PS5, on the other hand, supports 3D audio and has a USB-C port.